DIY Doorstep Photography

 Step 7 - Editing

-I hope you enjoyed this blog on how to do DIY doorstep portraits.If you give it a go yourself I would love to send them to me on and please give my facebook page a like and if you would link to book a reunion family studio photograph please visit my contact page
+I hope you enjoyed this blog on how to do DIY doorstep portraits.If you give it a go yourself I would love to send them to me on and please give my facebook page a like and if you would like to book a reunion family studio photograph please visit my contact page.
+Also, don’t forget to send a thank you note to anyone who helped you with your DIY doorstep portrait session.

 A couple sits with their dog at the doorstep of a brick house, showcasing doorstep photography in South Lanarkshire